 2020 Woman of Achievement

-Alicia Phillip – President, Community Foundation of Greater Atlanta
+Alicia Philipp – President, Community Foundation for Greater Atlanta

 Alicia Philipp is president of the Community Foundation for Greater Atlanta, a philanthropic anchor institution dedicated to strengthening the Atlanta region.
 In 2017 she celebrated her 40th year with the Foundation, which in its history has given away more than $1.7 billion to nonprofit organizations in the Atlanta region, throughout the U.S. and across the globe.